WokLibCodeClub/.github/profile/README.md

 #### Rapid Router

-At the next session we will be exploring a coding game called [Rapid Router](https://www.codeforlife.education/rapidrouter) on the *Code For Life* website.
-This is a game with many levels which get more and more difficult, and introduce the main concepts of coding.
+We were unable to try out Rapid Router at the last session because of network problems, so we will have another go at the next session.
+[Rapid Router](https://www.codeforlife.education/rapidrouter) is a coding game on the *Code For Life* website.
+This is a game with many levels which get more and more difficult.
+It is similar to Scratch and teaches  the main concepts of coding.

 #### Signing up for a Rapid Router account

 If you want to save your progress in Rapid Router as you progress through the levels you can make a Rapid Router account, and to do this you will need to use a parent's email address.
 We will show you how you can do this at the session, but you will need to do this at home during the week.
 The webpage for signing up is [https://www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
 Once you have made an account you can login by going to [codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the Log in button.

-Depending on how the session goes we may also do Scratch coding using some of the projects on the Raspberry Pi Projects webpages.
+Depending on how the Rapid Router session goes we will also continue with the  Scratch project [Catch the bus](https://projects.raspberrypi.org/en/projects/catch-the-bus) which we started last week.

-## Python session, 26th October 2024 at 11.45 am
+## Python session, 2nd November at 11.45 am

 You will need an account with [trinket](https://trinket.io/) for this session, so if you don't have one already you should create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to sign up.